 “Starlight,” she asked softly.
 “Would you like a story?”

 Stella stirred at her mother’s voice, whimpering softly.
 Her dark lashes fluttered open just enough to meet her mother’s eyes.
-Her tiny fingers curled tight around her doll, but she gave a weak, trusting nod—always eager for stories, even when half-asleep and burning up with fever.
+Her tiny fingers curled tight around her doll, and she gave a weak, trusting nod—always eager for stories, even when half-asleep and burning up with fever.

 Perhaps especially then.